• Skip to primary navigation

 A pot of cooked sushi rice, some sliced avocados on a cooking board and some seaweed sheets

 • Seaweed Sheets.
-You can find those at the asian aisle of most grocery stores.
+You can find those at the asian aisle of most grocery stores or asian markets.
+It’s also called nori sheets.

 • Avocados. typical sushi ingredient.